 The Church of Saint Teresa is a Catholic church located on Kampong Bahru Road, Singapore.

-Built back in 1929, it’s recognised for being the only Catholic church in the country which features a stunning Romano-Byzantine design; evident in its large domes, arches on the facade, and cupolas.
+Built back in 1929, it’s recognised for being the only Catholic church in the country that features a stunning Romano-Byzantine design; evident in its large domes, arches on the facade, and cupolas.

 Church of Saint Teresa, Mass Time & Schedule, Kampong Bahru Singapore